takegue/bqmake/README.md

 All routines are designed to be idempotent and have smart data update mechanism.
 This let free you from awkward DAG workflow management.

-This tool supports following features.
+This tool gives following utilities.

-- **Dynamic Data Refresh Utilities**:\
+- **Dynamic whole/partial Data Refresh for BigQuery Table**:\
-  Like materialized view, `bqmake.v0.partition_table__update` automatically checks and update target table data, taking into account reference tables' freshness.
-This is useful for summary table like BI dashboard
+  Like materialized view, `bqmake.v0.partition_table__update` automatically checks freshness and updates data if needed.\
-    * Comparing materialized view, you obtains
-        * No limiting query syntax.
-        * Quick Preview on BigQuery GUI feature
-        * BI Engine supports
-    * Dynamic staleness check saves BigQuery query processed bytes and slots!
+  This is useful to build pre-computed tables that needs frequent or expensive queries.\
+  See [Refreshing Partition Table Data](#refreshing-partition-table-data) section for more details.
 - **Data Snapshot Utilities**:\
-  Table snapshot enables you to query with historical changes and save your storage capacity.
+  Table snapshot captures data changes and stores in Slowly Changing Dimension II format.
 - **Update Metadata Utilities**:\
   Metadata utilties make you free to manage complex/irritated table information.
     * Intra-dataset data lineage embedding into dataset